pmichaillat/unemployment/syllabus.md

 The code should be commented so that a reader can understand how to code works.
 The code should also work out of the box, so that the entire analysis can be reproduced with one prompt.
 Please include a README file describing all files and explaining how to run the code and obtain the results.
 Please use the following code & data repository as a template: https://github.com/pmichaillat/feru.

 The easiest way to submit the code is to create a public GitHub repository, upload code and data there, and share the link with Ananyo.
-Another way is to place all code and data to a folder, zip it, and email it to Ananyo.

 ---